dodyg/practical-aspnetcore/README.md

 # Samples for ASP.NET Core 5.0 (318)

-This is a WIP to upgrade all existing ASP.NET Core 3.1 samples to .NET 5.0
+This is a WIP to upgrade all existing ASP.NET Core 3.1 samples to .NET 5.0 RC 2

 ## Sections